 What a beautiful concept.
-When we teach our children wisdom, we are teaching them how to live life skillfully in a way that attracts others to their appealing character.
+When you teach wisdom to your children, you are teaching them how to live life skillfully in a way that attracts others to their appealing character.

 Just think about this: we are made in God’s image (Genesis 1:26).
 And as we mature, we are conformed to the image of His Son (Romans 8:29).
 So, that “appealing character” that attracts others is a reflection of Christ’s character.

 How can we teach our kids the art of skillful living, though?
 God’s Word shows us.
-Using the acrostic WISDOM, we can be intentional about teaching our children a few ways they, too, can navigate life in a way that reflects Christ to others.
+We can be intentional about teaching our children practical ways they can reflect Christ to others.

 Look carefully then how you walk, not as unwise but as wise, making the best use of the time, because the days are evil.
 (Ephesians 5:15-16)